BernatVidal/TapMatch-Game-withPhysics-URP/README.md

 # TapMatch-Game-withPhysics-URP
-A simple mobile tap match game, with some physics behind.
+A simple mobile tap match game, with some physics related.
+Developed within 18 hours.

 !!
 IMPORTANT !!
 To set it up properly, you will need to first create a Unity 2D Template with URP and then download the repo